PascalGuehl/siggraph2025-wave-noise/code/Readme.md

+# Multi-Dimensional Procedural Wave Noise - Demos

-Compilation / Installation
+## Compilation / Installation

-1) Go to *easycppogl* directory, and compile the library.
+### Build External Dependencies
 EasyCppOGL is a API build upon the OpenGL library to build real-time 3D graphics applications.
+1) Go to *easycppogl* directory.
+2) Compile the library follwing its *Readme* file.

+### Demos
-2) Go to *WaveNoise* directory, and compile the demo.
+1) Go to *WaveNoise* directory.
+2) Compile the demos.
+3) Launch the demos in the *Build* directory.